pycket/pycket/README.md

 The below instructions assume that you do this checkout in this directory.

+Additionally, it helps to have the build dependencies of PyPy installed.
+On a Debian or Ubuntu system:

+    $ sudo apt-get build-dep pypy

 You also need a reasonably recent version of Racket, at least version 6.1.1.
 Then you need to set up the `pycket` language in Racket: